Fact: there’s some promising research suggesting that black cohosh regulates hormones and support ovulation in women

 - how black cohosh works.

-- the suggested dosage and how long to use it for.
+- the dosage that experts suggest and how long to use it for.

 - side effects and safety precautions to be aware of.

 By the end of this post you will have a better understanding of the role that this Native American herb could play in improving PCOS symptoms.

 BLACK COHOSH BENEFITS FOR PCOS